gretab5802/turtlebot3-ros2-rpi4-5/README.md

 ```

 ## Stop!
-**This next part is different for Raspberry Pi 4 and 5's.** If you are doing this on a Pi 5, you can skip the next few steps and [continue](#continue)
+**This next part is different for Raspberry Pi 4 and 5's.** If you are doing this on a Pi 5, you can skip the next few steps and [continue](#continue)<br />
 For Pi 4's, they are running much slower for this next step than the Pi 5's and are sometimes never completing it.
-To try and mitigate this, there are some things we can do.
+To try and mitigate this, there are some things we can do.<br />
 First, to help the Pi 4 if it runs out of RAM, we can create a swap file to provide additional virtual memory.
 To do this, we must exit docker momentarily.
 ```
 exit